davidbcaro/davidbcaro/README.md

 </p>

 ### Hi 👋
+> "If you want to master something, teach it.
+The more you teach, the better you learn.
+Teaching is a powerful tool to learning."
+> Richard Feynman
 <!--
 **davidbcaro/davidbcaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.